KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 By clicking on the *Add widget* button or icon and then on *Table* it is possible to add a *Table* widget to the dashboard.
 After selecting the dataset, drag and drop the columns to show.
 You can active Pagination just switching on the sliding button and then specify the number of items to be visualized per page.
 To handle each column settings just click on the setting icon before the trash.
-You will be able to set aliases, the aggragation function and filters on that column.
+You will be able to set aliases, the aggregation function and filters on that column.

 .. figure:: media/image049.png